samtron1412/docs/misc/common-term.md

   called "cores."
 - An IC that contains one or more CPUs, memory, and peripheral interfaces are called microcontroller or systems on a chip (SoC)

+# Microcontroller - System on Chip (SoC)

+- A microcontroller (or MCU for microcontroller unit) is a small computer on a single integrated circuit built for the purpose of dealing with specific tasks, such as displaying information in a microwave LED or receiving information from a television's remote control.
+- In modern terminology, it is a system on chip or SoC.
+- A microcontroller contains one or more CPUs along with memory and programmable input/output peripherals.